ThelsK/crushabot/readme.md

 ### Create the Google Worksheet document.

+You can either create a new sheet from scratch and fill in everything yourself, or create a copy of the template document and adjust it to your needs.

 * Method 1: Create a new blank document:
 	* Go to https://docs.google.com/spreadsheets
 	* Click on Blank to create a new document.
 	* Click on "Untitled spreadsheet" to provide a name for your spreadsheet.

-* Method 2: Create a copy of the template document:
+* Method 2: Create a copy of the template document (recommended):
 	* Go to https://docs.google.com/spreadsheets/d/1X60przJGEr8byNhf-mRPQz1inTMp21pQYnovdOXGwVQ
 	* Click on File, Make a copy.
 	* Provide a name for your spreadsheet, and click "OK".